-Once you start feeling that crisp coolness in the air and the leaves begin to change to glorious shades of gold and red, you know autumn has arrived.
-Make the most of the season with this list of family-friendly things to do in the fall.
+Once you start feeling that brisk coolness in the air and the leaves begin to change to glorious shades of gold and red, you know autumn has arrived.
+Make the most of the season with our list of family-friendly things to do this fall.

 2. Visit a pumpkin patch.

 It wouldn’t be harvest season without some roasted pumpkin seeds and jack-o-lanterns, so bring the kids to Red Wagon Farm Market in Manalapan to choose from over 100 varieties of pumpkins—including ENORMOUS prize-winners—to pluck right from the vine.
 In East Brunswick, Giamarese Farm & Orchards hosts Fall Harvest Weekends when you can head to the pumpkin patch to PYO and take your pick of other decorative seasonal selections.